 4.15.72: She says now that Antony’s dead, she’s commanded by passion, which makes her more like a milkmaid or servant girl than a powerful queen.
 She would curse the gods for taking the jewel of the world, but Cleopatra resolves herself to death instead.
 It is no sin, she claims, to rush to death instead of waiting for it to come to her.
 She tells her girls to be brave, and bids that Antony be buried in the Roman style, calling it "noble."
 She ends by saying their only friend is their resolution "and briefest end."
 It seems she now has the coolness of a man of action, though her action is inspired by her passion.

 5.2.17: Cleopatra receives Caesar’s messenger, Proculeius.
-She tells him she’d have her kingdom back, as it’s actually hers.
+She tells him she’d like her kingdom back, as it’s actually hers.
 This act will make her kneel to him with thanks.

 5.2.28: Hearing he’ll be merciful, she says she commends him for his greatness, and is hourly learning "a doctrine of obedience," presumably one that cools her temper.